 Address: Museumstraat 1

-Probably the best way to start learning about Rembrandt’s life would be by taking a look to some of his paintings in the Rijksmuseum.
-You can see some of his self portrait there, but also some of the most famous paintings like the ‘Night Watch’.
+Probably the best way to start learning about Rembrandt’s life would be by taking a look at some of his paintings in the Rijksmuseum.
+You can see some of his self-portrait there, but also some of the most famous paintings like the ‘Night Watch’.

-If you would like to learn more about Rembrandt while there, take a look to some of the Rijksmuseum tours we’re organizing here!
+If you would like to learn more about Rembrandt while there, take a look to some of the Rijksmuseum art tours organized there!

 Rembrandt House Museum

 Address: Jodenbreestraat 4